andreyponomarevru/static-site-generator/sssg/src/assets/text/articles/2021-03-20-asynchronous-programming-in-javascript-part-ii-synchronous-vs.-asynchronous-code.md

 ```
 First, `console.log` is invoked, next `setTimeout` and then another `console.log`.

-The only difference between async and sync function is how the function gets executed after its invocation (creation of its EC):
+The only difference between async and sync functions is how the function gets executed after its invocation (creation of its EC):
 * before the interpreter will move to the next line of code, the EC of *synchronous function* must be fully executed and then removed from the Stack.
-* but in case of *asynchronous function*, its EC is added to Stack and immediately removed, without waiting for the end of execution, and interpreter starts processing the next line of code.
-Meanwhile in some cases (depending on internal implementation details of specific RE/API) the asynchronous function may continue execution in background in separate thread OR it may just wait for some event to happen (like the elapsed timer, mouse click or the end of our own computationally intensive function).
+* but in case of *asynchronous function*, its EC is added to Stack and immediately removed, without waiting for the end of execution, and the interpreter starts processing the next line of code.
+Meanwhile, in some cases (depending on internal implementation details of specific RE/API) the asynchronous function may continue execution in the background in a separate thread OR it may just wait for some event to happen (like the elapsed timer, mouse click,  or the end of our own computationally intensive function).

-  In any case, the result is the same: when the function in separate thread is executed or when some event happens, the API creates a new task in Queue and it gets executed only after all synchronous code in the main thread has been fullt executed.
+  In any case, the result is the same: when the function in a separate thread is finally executed or when some event happens, the API creates a new task in Queue and it gets executed only after all synchronous code in the main thread has been fully executed.